 Who better than veterans who work for peace to tell the story of these soldiers' celebration of peace in the midst of war?
 There is no better way to honor the dead than to protect the living from the fear, terror and moral deprivation of war.

-Our society needs to hear this story that peace is possible.
+Right now, especially, society needs to hear this story that peace is possible.

 About the Christmas Truce